 Henry (Hank) Williams is a Lecturer in the Africana Studies Department at Lehman College of the City University of New York (known by the acronym CUNY: pronounced “kew-knee”), where he’s also taught literature courses in the English Department.

-Henry (Hank) Williams teaches in the African and African American Studies and English Departments at Lehman College of the City University of New York.
-He also teaches summer workshops for the SEEK Program at City College of New York where he also creates the curriculum for intensive reading, writing, and research workshops for incoming first year students and has taught at the Borough of Manhattan Community College, Hunter College (in Africana Studies and Sociology), NYU’s Gallatin School of Individualized Study, and SUNY Purchase as a Diversity Fellow for the 2011-2012 academic year.
+He previously taught summer workshops for the SEEK Program at City College of New York where he also created the curriculum for intensive reading, writing, and research workshops for incoming first year students and has taught at the Borough of Manhattan Community College, Hunter College (in Africana Studies and Sociology), NYU’s Gallatin School of Individualized Study, and SUNY Purchase as a Diversity Fellow for the 2011-2012 academic year.
 A list of current and past courses taught (with curricular links) is on the teaching page.

 Research interests include the Black Arts and Black Power Movements, African American popular music (particularly jazz and hip hop and the literary and cultural connections) and film, and Black and Latin@ students in Higher Ed and the CUNY system.

 Professional affiliations include the Association for Scholars of Classical African Civilizations (ASCAC), College Language Association, Diopian Institute for Scholarly Advancement, Jazz Journalists Association, and the National Council for Black Studies.